 This is a classic from the days of the German siege of Paris in the 1870s.

 Encourage your ferrets to roam your garden and outbuildings to bring back some freshly killed rats ( about 2 per person).
 Skin and gut the rats.
 Sprinkle with salt and pepper and fill the abdominal cavity with some fresh sage leaves.
-Make sure to keep them thoroughly scaled and washed tails.
+Make sure to keep the tails thoroughly scaled and washed.

 Fry the rats in butter and add a good measure of French red wine as soon as golden brown.
 Let simmer at medium temperature.